sandhyaparna/Data-Science/Natural Language Processing/Approach.md

 Any piece of text which is not relevant to the context of the data and the end-output can be specified as the noise.
 * Removing Stop Words: Stop words already present in NLTK package, can add new words to the existing stop words
 * Removal of spaces, punctuation, Hashwords etc
-###### Lexicon Normalization
+###### Lexicon Normalization - Stemming
-• Stemming: Stemming is a rudimentary rule-based process of stripping the suffixes (“ing”, “ly”, “es”, “s” etc) from a word
+Stemming is a rudimentary rule-based process of stripping the suffixes (“ing”, “ly”, “es”, “s” etc) from a word <br/>
+*

-• Lemmatization: Lemmatization, on the other hand, is an organized & step by step procedure of obtaining the root form of the word, it makes use of vocabulary (dictionary importance of words) and morphological analysis (word structure and grammar relations)
+• Lemmatization: Lemmatization, on the other hand, is an organized & step by step procedure of obtaining the root form of the word, it makes use of vocabulary (dictionary importance of words) and morphological analysis (word structure and grammar relations) <br/>